Be a part of creating diverse and inclusive spaces and programs at U of T

-All students are welcome to join a committee at Hart House, but elections are held each year to elect a Committee Chair for each of Hart House’s Committees; this is the time to make a difference in Art, Debates & Dialogue, Hart House Farm, Literary & Library, Music, Recreational Athletics & Wellness, Social Justice, and Hart House Theatre.
+All students are welcome to join a committee at Hart House; this is the time to make a difference in Art, Debates & Dialogue, Hart House Farm, Literary & Library, Music, Recreational Athletics & Wellness, Social Justice, and Hart House Theatre.

-Through your commitment and input you will learn about committee process, as well as program planning and management – while also your voice heard and your ideas a reality.
-See the attached application form for more detail on how to get involved as the Chair of one of our exciting committees!
+Through your commitment and input you will learn about committee process, as well as program planning and management — your voice will be heard and your ideas can become a reality.

 Work in association with the Art Museum at the University of Toronto.
 The Art Museum produces a year-round program of contemporary art exhibitions, artist and curatorial residencies, and educational events.
 Have an active role in research, guided tours, receptions, lectures, screenings, and visits with artists and curators.